TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 * The previous point describes the lightweight components which are created using a combination of TypoScript and Fluid.
 If you need more functionality or flexibility in your content element, you can create a content plugin using a combination of Extbase and Fluid.
-This is explained in :doc:`t3extbasebook:Index`
 * Use Fluid to create emails using the :ref:`TYPO3 Mail API <mail-fluid-email>`.
 * Use Fluid in :ref:`backend modules <backend-modules-template>`.